 GlobalSign offers several types of certificates for servers/hardware which may be used for web based transactions.
 In all cases, a licence is granted by GlobalSign to the subscriber to create a backup of both the certificate and associated private key pair for business continuity purposes.
-No licence is granted to transfer or duplicate the certificate and associated key pair for any other purpose unless specifically indicated during the purchasing process by virtue of a suitable offer or promotion which may or may not be advertized on the appropriate GlobalSign web site:
+No licence is granted to transfer or duplicate the certificate and associated key pair for any other purpose unless specifically indicated during the purchasing process by virtue of a suitable offer or promotion which may or may not be advertised on the appropriate GlobalSign web site:

 - OrganizationSSL: OrganizationSSL is meant for entities that wish to verify their identity and participate in secure communication and transactions at the web-server level.
-By using Secure Socket Layer (SSL) technology these certificates are essential to webbased businesses engaging in commercial and financial transactions.
+By using Secure Socket Layer (SSL) technology these certificates are essential to web-based businesses engaging in commercial and financial transactions.
 The identity of the certificate-holder is fully authenticated by GlobalSign. - DomainSSL: DomainSSL is meant for entities that wish to participate in secure communication and transactions at the web-server level.
 By using Secure Socket Layer (SSL) technology these certificates are essential to web-based businesses engaging in secured transactions.
 The identity of the certificate-holder is not authenticated by GlobalSign, only the ownership of the domain or the capability to use the domain as represented by the Domain Name System. - ExtendedSSL: ExtendedSSL is meant for entities that wish to verify their identity and participate in secure communication and transactions at the web-server level.
 By using Secure Socket Layer (SSL) technology these certificates are essential to web-based businesses engaging in commercial and financial transactions.
-The identity of the certificate-holder is fully authenticated by GlobalSign in accordance with the CA/browser forum Guidelines for Extended Validation Certificates. - Educational ServerSign: Educational ServerSign is meant for entities within the education and research space that wish to verify their identity and participate in secure communication and transactions at the web-server level.
-By using Secure Socket Layer (SSL) technology these certificates are essential to web-based education and research institutes.
+The identity of the certificate-holder is fully authenticated by GlobalSign in accordance with the CA/browser forum Guidelines for Extended Validation Certificates.